-We have acted as Cayman Islands legal advisers to Melco Crown Entertainment Limited (the "Company") in connection with the Company's registration statement on Amendment No. 1 to Form F-3 (the "Registration Statement"), originally filed with the Securities and Exchange Commission under the U.S. Securities Act of 1933 on 21 April 2009 relating to the offering of American Depositary Shares by the Company (the "Offering").
+We have acted as Cayman Islands legal advisers to Melco Crown Entertainment Limited (the "Company") in connection with the Company's registration statement on Form F-3 (the "Registration Statement"), filed with the Securities and Exchange Commission under the U.S. Securities Act of 1933 on 13 April 2009 relating to the offering of American Depositary Shares by the Company (the "Offering").
 We are furnishing this opinion as exhibit 5.1 to the Registration Statement.